-Setting up a referral program is not enough – you still need to promote it.
+Setting up a referral program is not enough – you still need to promote it like a campaign!

 Airbnb, for example, discovered that their first referral program was woefully under-promoted – even their own employees didn’t know about it!

 It would be a shame if your referral program didn’t get you the referrals you deserved because your customers and would-be advocates simply never realized you had one.
 Refer-a-friend marketing is still marketing — it needs some effort to get going, like a snowball.

 So what do you do?